jeremybox/RCfilmPlexPost/README.md

 #RCfilmPlexPost Updates:

+October/31/2017
+Ok to save space on my NAS drives and to become more MacOS compatible.
+I have updated the code to a mp4 container & FFmpeg will transcode HEVC.
+I have included the vtag hvc1 for the Mack OS and iOS compatibility.
+This means that if you update your iOS and TVos profiles to allow direct play of HEVC and of course you’re running iOS 11 then you will have a great day.

+I have currently tested this with resolutions all the way to 4K with my Apple TV 4K

+It takes my server about 45 minutes to transcode at 1080 broadcast of one hour.
+Before this was about a 1 to 3 GB file.
+Now the total file size is around 350 to 400 MB for the same quality

+You can of course tweak all the settings to your own liking

+October/20/2017

 I added a RCwrapper.sh to bypass the Plex internal python.
 RCfilmPlexPost requires python 2.x on your system to run so if you don’t have it install one and run with env.